 - Increased energy consumption

-A similar effect appears to occur in the central nervous system (brain and spinal cord), where the PFC is the “digestive” organ that is strengthened by moderate levels of norepinephrine and shut down by high levels of norepinephrine, while the sensorimotor and affective regions of the brain are strengthened by higher levels of norepinephrine.
+A similar effect appears to exist in the central nervous system (brain and spinal cord), where the PFC is the “digestive” organ that is boosted by moderate levels of norepinephrine and shut down by high levels of norepinephrine, while the sensorimotor and affective regions of the brain are boosted by higher levels of norepinephrine.

 5. Alpha-amylase as a biomarker of the autonomic nervous system¶

-Just as cortisol, as the last hormone of the HPA axis, is a very well measurable biomarker of the HPA axis (e.g. in saliva), the alpha-amylase level maps the reactivity of the sympathetic nervous system.
+Just as cortisol, the last hormone of the HPA axis, is a highly measurable biomarker of the HPA axis (e.g. in saliva), the alpha-amylase level reflects the reactivity of the sympathetic nervous system.

 Both biomarkers can be easily measured in saliva.

-For more on alpha-amylase in ADHD and its interaction with cortisol, see ⇒ α-amylase in ADHD As well as ⇒ Correlation between alpha-amylase and cortisol.
+You can find out more about alpha-amylase in ADHD and its interaction with cortisol at ⇒ α-Amylase in ADHD And ⇒ Correlation between alpha-amylase and cortisol.

-6. Measurement of the autonomic nervous system by means of heart rate variability (HRV)¶
+6. Measurement of the autonomic nervous system using heart rate variability (HRV)¶

-The activity of the autonomic nervous system, especially that of the parasympathetic nervous system, can be measured noninvasively by measuring heart rate variability.
-This results in interesting approaches for diagnostics and therapy.
+The activity of the autonomic nervous system, in particular the parasympathetic nervous system, can be measured non-invasively by measuring heart rate variability.
+This results in interesting approaches to diagnostics and therapy.

 ⇒ Heart rate variability (HRV) in ADHD